 - Right-of-Way (ROW): Sounder South operates over a 48-mile corridor stretching from Lakewood in Pierce County to King Street Station in Seattle.
 Sound Transit owns and maintains the portion of track from Tacoma south.
-Just north of Tacoma Dome Station, there is a junction with the BNSF main line called TR Junction.
+Just north of Tacoma Dome Station, the ownership changes at the junction with the BNSF main line, named TR Junction.
 Sounder South operates on the BNSF-owned main line between that junction and Seattle.
 Figure 2-1 shows track ownership within the corridor.
 Sound Transit has established agreements with BNSF to secure access to the tracks for Sounder South train trips during commute hours, and to upgrade the track and signal facilities in the corridor to accommodate freight service, passenger service, and track maintenance.
 Similarly, Sound Transit has invested in upgrades to its own track and signal facilities to support passenger services.
-Outside of Sounder South's peak period, freight trains use the BNSF tracks heavily while also preforming scheduled inspections and maintenance, which can cause congestion. - Service & Maintenance Delivery: Sound Transit contracts with specialized providers to deliver Sounder service.
+Outside of Sounder South's peak period, freight trains use the BNSF tracks heavily and BNSF staff also perform scheduled inspections and maintenance, which can cause congestion. - Service & Maintenance Delivery: Sound Transit contracts with specialized providers to deliver Sounder service.
 BNSF operates all Sounder services under a contract with Sound Transit, including Sounder South.
 BNSF provides train crews and dispatch services.
 Train crews include one engineer to operate each train and one conductor per train to serve customers and support the engineer.
 In addition, Amtrak maintains the Sounder fleet and provides mid-day storage under contract to Sound Transit.
 Finally, Sound Transit contracts independently for security, fare collection, and maintenance of station facilities. - Schedule: Sounder South operates each weekday during the afternoon and morning commute periods.
-Figure 2-2 shows the full weekday schedule.
+Figure 2-2 shows the current full weekday schedule.
 During the afternoon, 10 train trips operate southbound from Seattle beginning at 2:35 pm, with the last departure at 6:30 pm.
-Seven of these trips continue to Lakewood, while three terminate at Tacoma Dome station.
-In addition, three trips operate northbound toward Seattle in the afternoon.
-In the mornings, 10 trips operate in the northbound direction.
+Seven of these trips continue to Lakewood, while three terminate at Tacoma Dome Station.
+In addition, three trips operate northbound direction.
 Eight of these trips originate in Lakewood beginning at 4:36 am.
 Two trips originate at Tacoma Dome Station at the peak hour of the commute.
 The final morning departure from Lakewood is 10:16 am.
 In addition, three trips operate southbound from Seattle in the morning to position equipment for northbound trips.
 There is no regularly scheduled weekend service.
 However, Sound Transit provides special service to serve sports and other events in the corridor; these services are determined on a case-by-case basis.